 In addition to the food, you’ll find attractions like an ice-skating rink and a toboggan run.
 On the weekends, the atmosphere is enhanced by brass band parades, choirs, folk dance groups, and other performances and entertainers.
 Depending on the date, you may also find children’s activities such as face painting, crafts, and storytelling.

-Other Things to do in Liege
+Things to do in Liege in December

 Many of Liege’s top attractions are close together in the city center.